Loading…

 Masahiko Haraguchi: Guiding Directions for City-Scale Digital Twins: Enhancing Inclusive and Participatory Hazard Planning

-Chen Xu: Modeling Wyoming Population Mobility Dynamics with a Graph Neural Network
+Chen Xu: Modeling Wyoming Population Mobility Dynamics with a Graph Neural Network (moved to Tuesday Lightning Talk session due to a schedule conflict)

 avatar for Guiming Zhang